8 cool Nintendo Switch games that are still releasing in 2020

 We've picked a number of upcoming Nintendo Switch releases that, at the time of writing, should be released this year (though some have TBC 2020 dates).
 You'll probably recognize a few games on this list as remasters or ports from other platforms, while others are indie titles that we think look interesting enough to include here.

-If you're having problems getting your hands on a Nintendo Switch because of recent shortages, we have a handy guide here that should help you out.
+If you're having problems getting your hands on a Nintendo Switch because of recent shortages, check out where to buy a Nintendo Switch .
+Or, take a look at the latest Nintendo Switch deals and Nintendo Switch Lite bundles.

 Final Fantasy Crystal Chronicles Remastered Edition